josephmurple/pytorch-1.9-cuda-11-3-template/{{cookiecutter.project_slug}}/README.md

 You can use shell scripts under ./script folder.
 Make sure docker is pre-installed on your machine!

-    # For build the docker images
+    # To build the docker images
     $ bash scripts/build.sh

-    # For interact with docker, using cpu is default option, if gpus are available, you can modify the file: ./scripts/interactive.sh
+    # To interact with docker
     $ bash scripts/interactive.sh

 Then you will see that the Dev Environment is ready for you!